alfonsof/aws-java-examples/awslambdadelete/README.md

 * Test the application.

-  The Lambda function is deleted and you should see the message "The Lambda function is deleted".
+  The Lambda function is deleted and you should see the messages:

+  * `Deleting Lambda function ...`
+  * `Deleted`